cvut/javascript/README.md

 Put [`'use strict'`][4] at the top of your modules.
 Strict mode allows you to catch nonsensical behavior, discourages poor practices, and _is faster_ because it allows compilers to make certain assumptions about your code.

-Babel [can do that for you](https://babeljs.io/docs/advanced/transformers/other/strict/) by default, but it won't hurt you to keep this in mind.
+Babel [can do that for you](https://babeljs.io/docs/advanced/transformers/other/strict/) by default, but it won’t hurt you to keep this in mind.

 ## Code Style

 Use [Standard](https://github.com/feross/standard) code style.
 You may not like some features of it, but somebody else from your team may like them – and vice versa.
-The point is: somebody else made these decisions for you, so you can carry on with your life and [don't discuss what the color of the bikeshed](https://www.freebsd.org/doc/en_US.ISO8859-1/books/faq/misc.html#idp60682704).
+The point is: somebody else made these decisions for you, so you can carry on with your life and [don’t discuss what the color of the bikeshed](https://www.freebsd.org/doc/en_US.ISO8859-1/books/faq/misc.html#idp60682704).

 ### Indentation